Siahkamari/Orbits-Around-Asteriods-B.Sc-Thesis/README.md

 # Thesis
-This repository Involves the Mathematica and Matlab codes of my B.Sc thesis along with the report
+This repository icludes the Mathematica and Matlab codes of my B.Sc thesis along with the report